ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 Rather than accepting the default(C:Files-4.1.2) you should click on the browse button and create a directory C:-4.2.1 this will allow you to install packages without having administrator privileges.
 Once you have changed the folder just click **Next**

-- In the menu "Selectcomponents"simplydeselect/untickthe64-bitfiles.Click
+- In the menu "Selectcomponents" simply deselect/untick the 64-bit files.
+Click

 ### Next.